-- (a) Responsibilities.-- - (1) The staff works for the committee as a whole, under the general supervision of the chairman of the committee, and the immediate direction of the staff director, except that such part of the staff as is designated minority staff shall be under the general supervision of the ranking member and under the immediate direction of the minority staff director. - (2) Any member of the committee should feel free to call upon the staff at any time for assistance in connection with committee business.
+- (1) The staff works for the committee as a whole, under the general supervision of the chairman of the committee, and the immediate direction of the staff director, except that such part of the staff as is designated minority staff shall be under the general supervision of the ranking member and under the immediate direction of the minority staff director. - (2) Any member of the committee should feel free to call upon the staff at any time for assistance in connection with committee business.
 Members of the Senate not members of the committee who call upon the staff for assistance from time to time should be given assistance subject to the overriding responsibility of the staff to the committee. - (3) The staff's primary responsibility is with respect to bills, resolutions, treaties, and nominations and other matters within the jurisdiction of the committee.
 In addition to carrying out assignments from the committee and its individual members, the staff has a responsibility to originate suggestions for committee or subcommittee consideration.
 The staff also has a responsibility to make suggestions to individual members regarding matters of special interest to such members. - (4) It is part of the staff's duty to keep itself as well informed as possible in regard to developments affecting foreign relations and national security and in regard to the administration of foreign programs of the United States.

-Significant trends or developments which might otherwise escape notice should be called to the attention of the committee, or of individual Senators with particular interests.

-- (5) The staff shall pay due regard to the constitutional separation of powers between the Senate and the executive branch.
+Significant trends or developments which might otherwise escape notice should be called to the attention of the committee, or of individual Senators with particular interests. - (5) The staff shall pay due regard to the constitutional separation of powers between the Senate and the executive branch.
 It therefore has a responsibility to help the committee bring to bear an independent, objective judgment of proposals by the executive branch and when appropriate to originate sound proposals of its own.
 At the same time, the staff shall avoid impinging upon the day-to-day conduct of foreign affairs. - (6) In those instances when committee action requires the expression of minority views, the staff shall assist the minority as fully as the majority to the end that all points of view may be fully considered by members of the committee and of the Senate.
-The staff shall bear in mind that under our constitutional system it is the responsibility of the elected members of the Senate to determine legislative issues in the light of as full and fair a presentation of the facts as the staff may be able to obtain.
+The staff shall bear in mind that under our constitutional system it is the responsibility of the elected members of the Senate to determine legislative issues in the light of as full and fair a presentation of the facts as the staff may be able to obtain. - (b) PERSONAL REPRESENTATIVES OF THE MEMBER (PRM).-Each Senator on the committee shall be authorized to designate one personal staff member as the member's personal representative of the member and designee to the committee (PRM) that shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations where specifically provided for in these rules.

-(b) Restrictions .--
+(c) RESTRICTIONS.-